PiotrWnuczek/ReactFirebase/README.md

-# Redux Firebase Template App
+# React Firebase Template App

 ### Generic template for React applications with Redux data layer and Firebase backend.
 It is the basis for creating more advanced software.